Unity-Technologies/usd-unity-sdk/README.md

 ## Variants, Models, & Payloads

 Access to variant selection, model details, and payload state are all accessible via the inspector on the game object at which these features were authored.
+Note that Payloads *are not loaded by default*, and USD files using Payloads must be reloaded after changing the Payload Policy in the Inspector to 'Load All' for them to appear in the Scene.

 ## Exporting USD files

+USD files can be created by exporting GameObjects selected in the Hierarchy using the USD context menu options, or using the Recorder.

 ### Exporting via Recorder